-Through our Urban Ag Certificate and Fellowship program, we are certainly planting seeds and we are planting trees, but most importantly we are teaching people.
-And, if you like to eat you should be glad we are.
-The average age of farmers is 58 years old, less than 5% of our country’s farmers are of color and women are underrepresented in the field, yet simultaneously agriculture is the largest industry in our state and the demand for locally grown food is so great that it is not currently being met.
+Through our Certification in Urban Agriculture and Fellowship Program, we are planting seeds and we are planting trees, but most importantly, we are teaching people.
+And, if you like to eat, you should be glad we are.
+The average age of farmers in the U.S. is almost 58 years old, and in Virginia, 36% of farmers are 65 years of age or older.
+Farmers of color and women are vastly underrepresented in the field.
+As we look toward the future of agriculture in Virginia – one of the largest industries in the state – we must work to address this generational shift in farming in systemic ways.

-We recognize incredible opportunities to bridge these disparities while cultivating a new generation of urban farmers.
-Tricycle’s Urban Agriculture Fellowship and Certificate program is the first program of it’s kind designed in partnership with the USDA- Natural Resources Conservation Service.
-Urban Ag fellows dig in with Tricycle staff, subject matter experts from USDA, VA Tech, Rodale Institute, Roots of Success, Small Business Association and others for an 11-month term that provides formal instruction and hands-on experiences grounded in the business of sustainable urban agriculture.
+We recognize incredible opportunities to bridge these disparities while also cultivating a new generation of urban farmers through our Certification in Urban Agriculture and Fellowship Program.
+This program is the first program of its kind and was designed in partnership with the USDA-Natural Resources Conservation Service (NRCS).
+Urban Ag fellows dig in with Tricycle staff and subject matter experts, including experts from the USDA, Virginia Tech, the Rodale Institute, Roots of Success, Small Business Association, local farmers, and many others for a 9-month fellowship that provides formal instruction and hands-on experiences grounded in the business of sustainable urban agriculture.

 Click toggle icon to open a list of map locations